joeldipops/StealthJrpg/README.md

 - Bit of a glass cannon
 - Maybe he can also do some AOE effects that others can't (I'm thinking he has the strength to move heavy tables and stuff like that for barricades, or bust open doors or something)

+## Would love to have a Dog and a Robot, just cause....

 # Stats
 ## PC Stats